x3042/ExactODEReduction.jl/docs/src/guide.md

 \dot{x}_4 = x_1 + x_3
 \end{cases}$$

-To create a system as above in `ExactODEReduction`, one can use the `ODEsystem` macro.
+To create a system as above in `ExactODEReduction.jl`, one can use the `ODEsystem` macro.
 This is the easiest way to do so.

 ```@example a
 using ExactODEReduction